Skip to main content

 • Formed purely to own an asset (such as land), and will never actually trade as a result

-HMRC will also consider clubs and organisations dormant for Corporation Tax purposes if they are active and owe a maximum of £100 in Corporation Tax, or if they run the club or organisation solely for the benefit of its members.
+HMRC will also consider clubs and organisations dormant for Corporation Tax purposes even if they are active, as long as they owe no more than £100 in Corporation Tax or exist solely for the benefit of their members.

 What’s a non-trading or non-active company?

-From HMRC’s perspective, if your company hasn’t started trading yet, then it isn’t active for Corporation Tax and Company Tax Return purposes.
-That doesn’t mean that you aren’t able to set up your company and get the ball rolling, just that your company is considered inactive if trading hasn’t started.
+From HMRC’s perspective, your company isn’t active for Corporation Tax purposes if it hasn’t started trading yet.
+You can still set up your company and get the ball rolling, it just means your company is considered inactive if trading hasn’t started.

 As long as your company doesn’t engage in any profit-making activities, you can carry out early-stage business activities and still be considered not active.
 These early-stage activities might include: